Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 (keras) ~/folder/with/images $ for f in */; do echo $f; python ~/Leaf-disc-scoring/scripts/image-sorter2_script.py -i $f -m -l class1,class2,class3 -e .png ; done
 ```

 The command will loop over all folders with generated slices in the image folder.
 We specified -m which will move the image slices in a folder with the respective calss and we have specified the classes with -l.
-Please feel free to change the class names to something you like and recognize easily.\
+Please feel free to change the class names to something you like and recognize easily.

+**Note:** This is one of the most important steps in training your model.
+  - There's this wisdom: Shit in shit out.
+The better the images are sorted the better the model training will be.
+  - Make sure you're consistent during your sorting.
+  - This step should be done by the person who has the most experience with the pathogen.
+  - The small images can be challenging to sort some times.
+It is wise to exclude the ones that you can't sort.
+  - Human brains get tired from repetitive tasks (or at least mine).
+Therefore, it is wise to recheck your sorted images.

+## 3. Create training and validation datasets

 Now that we have our images sliced and sorted into their respective classes we can continue with making datasets for the model training.
 First we combine all the folders with the same class into one folder per class.
 From these folders we will randomly draw images for the training and validation datasets.
 For this we have the script **random_select_val_train.py**.
 Give it a dry run:
 ```
 (keras) $ cd ~/Leaf-disc-scoring/scripts/